ahoereth/ddpg/README.md

 This will start a total of 4 containers exposing multiple services on different ports.
 The ones of particular interest:

-- Watch torcs in your browser: `localhost:6901`
+- Watch torcs in your browser: `localhost:6901` -- password: `tftorcs`.
+You can change the view with `F2`.
 - Checkout live stats on tensorboard: `localhost:6006`
 - Start the containers using `CMD='jupyter notebook --allow-root' docker-compose up` and access the notebook on `localhost:8888`